Slovenia's Karawanken when it rains - TravelWorldOnline

 Budnar's Museum

-This is a former farmhouse, where today typical Slovenian cuisine (for groups) is served to order.
-It is cooked on a black wood stove, around which once the whole family life turned.
-The drive to Zgornje Palovce, where the farmhouse stands, turns out to be the highlight of our trip through Slovenia's Karavanke.
-Despite - or perhaps because of - the low hanging clouds open up to us spectacular views of the surrounding valleys.
-The old farmhouse is located on a ridge from which we can enjoy magnificent views.
+The drive to Zgornje Palovce, where the farmhouse is located, turns out to be a highlight of our trip through Slovenia's Karawanks.
+Despite – or perhaps because of – the low-hanging clouds, we are treated to spectacular views of the surrounding valleys.
+The old farmhouse sits on a mountain ridge, offering magnificent vistas.

 Although the Budnar's Museum is certainly more interesting, if you can taste Slovenian specialties, the trip there is always worth it because of the magnificent views.